 - To review:

 - The status of actions from previous management reviews.

 - Changes in external and internal issues that are relevant to the emergency management program including:

 - Legal requirements

 - Risk and opportunities

-- The extent to which the policy and aims have been met
+- o The extent to which the policy and aims have been met

 - o Incident, non-conformances, corrective actions, and continual improvement

-- Monitoring and measuring results
+- Monitoring and measuring results.

-- Audit results
+- o Audit results

-- Consultation with workers
+- o Consultation with workers

 - Adequacy of resources

 - The management review findings may result in corrective action recommendations which, when implemented, will help eliminate unsafe behaviors, and improve work practices and conditions.